marksandspencer/marksandspencer.github.io/_posts/2023-02-08-mands-rollercoaster-comp-lib-journey.md

 Although still at the beginning of this transformation, we can see engagement from at least 10 teams, and high levels of contribution and component adoption and reuse across applications.

-Leveraging industry-standard tools and techniques we have managed to not just solve our reusability problems but add value to them with; user adoption metrics, visual regression testing efficiencies and an elevated level of standardisation, including and driven by accessibility.
+Leveraging industry-standard tools and techniques we have managed to not just solve our reusability problems but add value to them with user adoption metrics, visual regression testing efficiencies and an elevated level of standardisation, including and driven by accessibility.

 ## Where do we go next?